agraef/purr-data/debuild.md

 # Purr Data -- Linux Installation from Source on Ubuntu

-The recommended way of building Purr Data packages on Ubuntu its derivatives is via the debuild system in the debuild folder of the source code.
+The recommended way of building Purr Data packages on Ubuntu and its derivatives is via the debuild system in the debuild folder of the source code.
 This folder contains a Makefile which automates most of the process and creates a deb package with all the proper dependencies.
 Both signed and unsigned packages can be created that way, either binary packages, ready to be installed on your system, or source packages which can be uploaded to a PPA (personal package archive) on Launchpad, if you have an account there.
 This is also the way that the JGU Ubuntu packages are built,